 9. Ensuring that employees are adequately trained and imparted skills they require to perform their job functions.

-10. Reviewing complementaries and ensure proper usage.
+10. Reviewing complementaries and ensuring proper usage.

 Reports to: Marketing Director